NextronSystems/asgard-manual/README.md

 ### Offline Version

+You have two options if you want to download and use the manual offline.

+#### Direct Download

+You can navigate to the ReadTheDocs page of the [ASGARD Management Center Manual](https://asgard-manual.nextron-systems.com) and click the bottom left label which says ``v: latest``.
+You can find older versions of the manual, but most importantly, you can download the currently selected version for offline viewing.
+Just choose one of the formats you would like to use.

+#### Using git

-Clone the repository to your local machine and build the project:
+You can use ``git`` to clone the repository to your local machine and build the project.
+This method is more geared towards developers who want to contribute towards the project.

 ``` bash
 $ git clone https://github.com/NextronSystems/asgard-manual.git